saroun/jsdriv_server/README.md

 Written by: J.Saroun, saroun@ujf.cas.cz

-Licence: see LICENSE

 ## Features

 - Allows to use PGPLOT interactive graphics on Windows
 - Requires mingw-w64 gcc compiler suite to compile
 - Developed and tested on Windows 10, 64 bit
-- Uses a new JSDRIV device server (analogy to pgxwin_server on Linux)
+- Provides a new JSDRIV device server (analogy to pgxwin_server on Linux)

 =====================================================================